One lens I’ve been shooting for longer than any other lens consistently is the Kipon 35mm f2.4.

 I know people have issues with Kipon lenses as well, but I haven’t heard of any optical issues yet.
 People email me from time to time, but it’s usually mechanical problems, similar to pretty much every third-party brand.
 I’ve had a few problems as well and had to have my 75mm replaced, and now my 50mm is acting up.
 But these were gen 1 lenses.

 In the last few years, Kipon has built a new factory in Shanghai with all the new lathes and machines from Japan.
 Because of this increase in manufacturing precision, they’ve slightly redesigned the mechanics of the Elegant lenses and now call them version II, and they’ve increased the price of the Kipon IBERIT lenses to match their new upgraded quality in this space.
-So we should see similar quality now, or possibly better than Cosina which justifies the new higher prices of the Kipon lenses.
-We’ll see, I’ll probably replace all my Kipon lenses with the new ones soon.
-Im curious to see if they’ve fixed the ‘wiggle’ on this 35mm lens.
+So we should see similar quality now, or possibly better than Cosina, which justifies the new higher prices of the Kipon lenses.
+We’ll see; I’ll probably replace all my Kipon lenses with the new ones soon.
+I’m curious to see if they’ve fixed the ‘wiggle’ on this 35mm lens.

 Kipon 35, 75, and Voigtlander 35mm f1.5 are the three lenses for my Leica I keep going for.
-And actually, even though there was a lot that bugged me about the Voigtlander 50mm f1.5 II, I found myself constantly using it, so there seems to be a special to that lens as well that keeps pulling me towards it. the Kipon 50mm is pretty amazing as well if you don’t mind a bigger lens with very high micro contrast and pop.
+Even though there was a lot that bugged me about the Voigtlander 50mm f1.5 II, I found myself constantly using it, so there seems to be a special to that lens as well that keeps pulling me towards it. the Kipon 50mm is pretty amazing as well if you don’t mind a bigger lens with very high micro contrast and pop.

 Kipon 35mm f2.4 Review – you can see my old Kipon 35mm review here.
 I’m working on updating all my old M lens reviews now that I have an M11.
 The improved sensor stack and higher megapixels allow me to see some of the older lenses in a new light.

-Voigtlander lens reviews coming next are – Voigtlander 35mm f2 Ultron, Voigtlander 50mm f1.5 II a really nice portrait lens ( once it finishes repair ), and the Voigtlander 21mm f3.5 which I’m actually having a ton of fun with.
+Voigtlander lens reviews coming next are – the Voigtlander 35mm f2 Ultron, Voigtlander 50mm f1.5 II a really nice portrait lens ( once it finishes repair ), and the Voigtlander 21mm f3.5 which I’m actually having a ton of fun with.
 The charts and everything are already shot for these just need to get more sample images.